 Thank you for allowing us to continue to provide your family with quality drinking water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
-The costs of these improvements may be reflected in the rate structure.
-Rate adjustments may be necessary in order to address these improvements.
-We ask that all our customers help us protect our water sources, which are the heart of our community.
+During 2023 some substantial improvements were made to our drinking water system.
+A filtration system was installed that will allow us to utilize both wells.
+The costs of these improvements will be partially defrayed by the capital escrow account to which you have contributed.
+As a result, the capital charge may be reimposed in future billings.
+It is not anticipated that a rate adjustment will be necessary in order to address these improvements as the escrow account appears to be adequate and the well and tanks are in good repair.
+We have experienced some issues with the service lines which have been repaired without the need for service interruption.
+We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.
 Please call our office if you have questions.